nuagenetworks/vspkdoc/_sources/v6/nuenterprise.rst.txt

 - ``floating_ips_used``: Number of floating IPs used by the enterprise from the assigned floatingIPsQuota

+- ``blocked_page_text``: The text for blocked page html which gets displayed to the end-users when they reach a website that is blocked by Web Filtering ACL.
+User can possibly include very basic html tags like <p>, <ul> etc. in order to fomat the text displayed to the end-users.

 - ``flow_collection_enabled``: Determines whether or not flow collection is enabled.

 - ``embedded_metadata``: Metadata objects associated with this entity.
 This will contain a list of Metadata objects if the API request is made using the special flag to enable the embedded Metadata feature.
 Only a maximum of Metadata objects is returned based on the value set in the system configuration.